Pronunciation: Online audio

 - Assess for allergy to sulfonamides.

 - Assess patient for skin rash frequently during therapy.
 Discontinue furosemide at first sign of rash; may be life-threatening.
-Stevens-Johnson syndrome or toxic epidermal necrolysis may develop.
+Stevens-Johnson syndrome, toxic epidermal necrolysis, or erythema multiforme may develop.
 Treat symptomatically; may recur once treatment is stopped.

 Lab Test Considerations: